Apex Legends is coming to your phone: Everything you need to know

 How is Apex Legends Mobile different from other versions?

 The mobile version won't have all the content available in the PC and console versions, at least not at launch.
 The FAQ says, "To start, only the World's Edge map and some of the original Legends from the game will be playable."
-Another announcement cited Legends like Bloodhound, Caustic, Lifeline, Gibraltar, and Wraith.
+While it is uncertain which maps will be added later, some will be exclusive to the mobile version of the game.
+Legends such as Bloodhound, Caustic, Lifeline, Gibraltar, and Wraith have also been cited as playable.

+Gameplay leaks from the closed beta have revealed a major change, with gameplay shifting from first to third person, with a first person perspective coming into play when aiming down sights.
+Another difference is the development of the game, with EA partnering with a Chinese company strongly rumored to be Tencent.
+Having already worked on the likes of COD:Mobile and PUBG:Mobile, the gaming giant is well placed to bring Apex Legends to mobile devices.

 What phones will support Apex Legends Mobile?